 To improve the performance of your watch face:

-- Do not use graphic elements that are larger than you need.
+- Don't use graphic elements that are larger than you need.

 - Remove extra transparent pixels around the edges.

-The example clock hand on the left side of Figure 1 can be reduced in size by 97%.
+Reduce the size of the example clock hand on the left side of Figure 1 by 97%.

 Reducing the size of your bitmap assets as described in this section not only improves the performance of your animations, but it also saves power.